szilanor/stream/README.md

   .collect(groupBy(x => (x % 2 === 0 ? 'even' : 'odd')));
 ```

-- You can create your own operators / collectors if you don't find what you need
+- You can create your own operators and collectors if you don't find what you need

 ```typescript
 import {CollectorFunction, OperationFunction} from '@szilanor/stream';